libra2org/libra2-core/storage/README.md

         --target-db-dir <DB_DIR>
             Target dir where the tool recreates a Libra2DB with snapshots and transactions provided in the backup.
-The data folder can later be used to start an Aptos node. e.g. /opt/ aptos/data/db
+The data folder can later be used to start an Libra2 node. e.g. /opt/ aptos/data/db

     -V, --version